MaddyGuthridge/Universal-Controller-Script/docs/contributing/controlsurface.md

     * `SostenutoPedal`
     * `SoftPedal`
 * `Button`: Represents a button (used by many transport controls)
+* `ControlSwitchButton`: Used as a command for plugins to switch modes, for example switching from omni mode to sequencer mode in the channel rack.
 * `JogWheel`: Represents an encoder used for transport and navigation
     * `StandardJogWheel`: Scrolling and changing selection
     * `MoveJogWheel`: Moving selection